Admission is based upon age requirements, recommendations and placement testing.

 - Direct admission to Primary-6 and Secondary-2 will not be considered, unless under exceptional circumferences, as this is the preparatory year for the Cambridge Primary Checkpoint Examination and Cambridge Secondary Checkpoint Examinations, respectively.

-- Direct admission to Secondary-4 will not be considered, unless under exceptional circumferences, as this is the preparatory year for the Cambridge IGCSE Examinations.
+- Direct admission to Secondary-4 and Secondary-6 will not be considered, unless under exceptional circumferences, as this is the preparatory year for the Cambridge IGCSE and A Level Examinations, respectively.

 3. Age Requirements

 - Age requirements are driven by the target age for graduation at IGCSE levels of 16 years old and “A” levels at 18 years.
 Candidates who will be more than 21 years old at the completion of “A” levels examinations will not be accepted.

 - Age requirements must be met.
 Developmental age norms are preferable, however, target maximum age limits will be carefully considered as a guideline for admission.

 The following age ranges and birthdates will be observed for 2018-19 Academic Year.